shoelim/numericsSDE/README.md

 # numericsSDE
 # Numerical Solutions to SDEs with Examples

-This repository contains jupyter notebooks that compute solution to certain SDEs numerically.
+This repository contains Jupyter (iPython) notebooks that compute solution to certain SDEs numerically.